jannat0718/AI-Text-Generation-using-GPT2-Large-Model-Hugging-Face-Transformers/README.md

 **Step-by-step Process:**

-  a. **Install the required package:** Installed the 'transformers' package using the command !pip3 install transformers.

-  b. **Import necessary libraries and load the GPT-2 model:** Imported GPT2LMHeadModel and GPT2Tokenizer from the transformers library.

-  c. **Loaded the GPT-2 large model and tokenizer with the following commands:**

-        i. tokenizer = GPT2Tokenizer.from_pretrained('gpt2-large')

-        ii. model = GPT2LMHeadModel.from_pretrained('gpt2-large', pad_token_id=tokenizer.eos_token_id).

-  d. **Preprocess the input sentence:**

-        i.
-Tokenized the user's input query, for example: "where should I learn deep learning?"

-        ii.
-Encoded the tokenized input using the GPT-2 tokenizer, creating a tensor as follows: input_ids = tokenizer.encode(sentence, return_tensors='pt').

-  e. **Generate the model's response:** Passed the input tensor to the GPT-2 model's generatefunction with specific parameters such as max_length, num_beams, no_repeat_ngram_size, and early_stopping.
-  Foe example, output = model.generate(input_ids, max_length=100, num_beams=5, no_repeat_ngram_size=2, early_stopping=True).

-  f. **Postprocess the generated response:** Decoded the generated tensor back into text using the tokenizer, skipping special tokens, for example: tokenizer.decode(output[0], skip_special_tokens=True).
+  a. **Install and Import Dependencies:** The necessary packages, such as transformers and Gradio, are installed using pip.
+After installation, the required libraries are imported into the project.

+  b. **Load Pre-trained Model and Tokenizer:** The GPT-2 XL model and its corresponding tokenizer are loaded using the Hugging Face Transformers library.
+The tokenizer is responsible for encoding the input text into tokens, which the model will use to generate new sequences.
+The generated sequences will then be decoded back into words.

+  c. **Encoding and Decoding:** The input sentence is encoded into tokens using the tokenizer, and the model is used to generate a new sequence of tokens based on these inputs.
+The generated sequence is then decoded back into words to produce the final generated text.

+  d. **Text Generator Function:** A function named 'generate_text' is created to handle the encoding, model generation, and decoding steps mentioned above.
+This function accepts a text prompt as input and returns the generated text based on the input.

+  e. **Gradio Interface:** A Gradio interface is constructed using the 'generate_text' function, a Textbox input component for receiving user input, and a Textbox output component for displaying the generated text.
+The interface is then launched, allowing users to interact with the GPT-2 XL model through a web-based UI.

 **Results & Performance:**

 The system effectively tokenized, encoded, and processed input queries related to deep learning.
 Using the GPT-2 model, it generated contextually relevant and informative responses that address the user's query.
 However, the quality of generated responses may vary based on the specificity of the query and the model's knowledge.
+Moreover, the Gradio interface successfully allows users to input text prompts and generates context-aware, coherent responses using the GPT-2 XL model.
+The model exhibits a strong understanding of context, sentence structure, and semantic meaning, producing impressive results in various use cases.

 **Optimization and Recommendations:**